A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Now let’s take a look at how the ARP temporarily changed these rules, and how the IRA extended those changes through 2025:

 • Elimination of the subsidy cliff.
 The 400% FPL cap on subsidy eligibility was temporarily eliminated, so we haven’t had a subsidy cliff for the last five years.
-Instead, people with household income over 400% FPL are eligible for subsidies if the cost of the benchmark plan is more than 8.5% of their household income.
-(This assumes they meet other subsidy eligibility requirements, including not having access to Medicaid, premium-free Medicare Part A, or an employer’s plan that’s considered affordable and provides minimum value.)
+Instead, people with household income over 400% FPL were eligible for subsidies if the cost of the benchmark plan was more than 8.5% of their household income.
+(This assumes they met other subsidy eligibility requirements, including not having access to Medicaid, premium-free Medicare Part A, or an employer’s plan that’s considered affordable and provides minimum value.)
 Because subsidy eligibility is based on keeping the cost of the benchmark plan at no more than 8.5% of household income, the subsidy amounts phase out as income increases.
 8.5% of $500,000 is a much larger amount than 8.5% of $100,000.
 So the higher a person’s income gets, the more they’re expected to pay on their own, and the smaller their subsidy gets.
 Eventually, if income is high enough, the subsidy drops to $0.
 But this is a gradual phasing out, rather than a sharp cliff where subsidy amounts suddenly drop to $0

 • No change to lower-income eligibility.
 The bottom income threshold for premium subsidy eligibility did not change.